 Why do we rank Candid higher than SmileDirectClub?
 Two reasons:

 - Premium Treatment: Unlike SmileDirectClub, Candid treatment is administered by a local dentist who stays involved from start to finish.
 Although the process typically only requires two dental office visits, your dentist can track your progress virtually thanks to Candid’s remote monitoring system (CandidMonitoring) and request additional appointments with you if any issues arise.
 SmileDirectClub offers an in-person touch on a smaller scale by performing teeth scans at their SmileShop locations and dentist partners, but they don’t connect you with a local dentist to be involved throughout the whole course of treatment.

 - Excellent Support: Between your local dentist and Candid’s support team (accessible seven days/week via the Candid app), Candid treatment comes with an abundance of support all along the way.
-On the other hand, SmileDirectClub is a bit of a mixed bag when it comes to customer service.
+SmileDirectClub’s customer service is more of a mixed bag.
 Although they’ve recently made some improvements, we’ve heard too many stories from customers who experienced long delays or poor support when something went wrong.

 If you have a mild or moderate case of crowding or spacing, both Candid and SmileDirectClub are effective options.
 Even though neither one can treat severe dental and jaw misalignments that Invisalign can, they both take measures to deliver reliable results.
 But Candid goes the extra mile, incorporating in-person care and providing regular clinical oversight.

-- Involves a local dentist in the entire treatment process, including at least one in-person appointment.
+- Involves a local dentist in the entire treatment process, including at least two in-person appointments.

 - Provides in-depth clinical oversight every step of the way.